List of The Adventures of the Galaxy Rangers characters: Supertroopers

 The Supertroopers are a group of genetically engineered supersoldiers that Goose must hunt down.
 The at-large supertroopers escaped the Wolf Den training facility after Senator Wheiner unleashed a powerful, mutagenic gas named X-Factor into the supertrooper's barracks.
-All except Shane Gooseman were affected (because he wasn't in the barracks at the time) and they swore revenge against Owen Nagata, their creator thinking he betrayed them.
-The supertrooper's powers increased, but they also became deranged, some more than others.
-They include:
+All except Shane Gooseman were affected and swore revenge against Owen Nagata, their creator.

 Brainchild

 Brainchild is a genetically enhanced general for the supertroopers who is super-intelligent, paranoid, and arrogant, designed to be a master strategist.